 Keeping your mind from being distracted away from your work while simultaneously keeping you from habituating to your work is the key to focus@will’s audio technology.
 Without sharing our “secret sauce,” we can tell you that we do this by making sure that each piece of music is related to the previous piece in a way that keeps you from being distracted by the changes, but that each piece of music is different enough from the previous piece so that you don’t habituate to the music or your goal.
 In this way, we balance your mind between the two poles of distraction and habituation, keeping you focused on your work.

-How do we know it works?
-First, the results of an EEG (electroencephalographic) or “brainwave” study show that focus@will audio tracks tune people’s brains to frequencies associated with sustained, task-focused attention and thought (read the study results).
+First, the results of our HRV (Heart Rate Variability) study show that focus@will audio tracks tune people’s brains to frequencies associated with sustained, task-focused attention and thought (read the study results).
 Second, we see a greater than 200-400% increase in focus time with focus@will, based on a survey of 22,000 of our most active users.
 Third, we see dips in usage over the weekends, so we know our subscribers are using focus@will primarily during work hours, a key measure of whether the system works.
 Fourth, we ask our users to rate their productivity during each session, and we’ve found that the average productivity in a one-hour focus@will session is 75% – this is far above the productivity most people report in an hour without focus@will.

 We use patent-pending technology to help prevent habituation from affecting the focusing effect of the music.
 As illustrated above, by avoiding the productivity killers of distraction and goal habituation, your concentration is maximized over the full 100-minute cycle rather than oscillating in much less efficient increments.